 Chinese Pronunciation – How to Pronounce c, q, r, x, and z

-If you’re an English-speaker learning Chinese, we have good news for you.
-The Chinese Pinyin (phonetic) system can tell you the pronunciation of a Chinese character using the Latin alphabet.
-Chinese pronunciation isn’t as difficult as you might have thought.
+If you’re an English speaker learning Chinese, we have good news for you.
+Fortunately, the Chinese Pinyin (phonetic) system can tell you the pronunciation of a Chinese character using the Latin alphabet.
+Chinese pronunciation isn’t as difficult as you may think.